dickloraine/pandoc_styles_graph/src/graph/README.md

 You can use the tikz latex package even outside pdf output.
 If the output is a pdf, native tikz is used.
 For other formats, an image is created.

 **Options:**

-width
-  : The width of the image.
-Needs a unit.

-height
-  : The height of the image.
-Needs a unit.

 tikz-packages
   : Global setting.
 A list of tikz-packages used.